oracle-livelabs/oci/gdk-oci-logging/07-build-run-native/build-run-native.md

-# Build and Run a Native Executable
+# Build and run a native executable and view the logs in OCI Logging

 ## Introduction

-This lab describes how to build and run a native executable for the application, and use it to send emails using OCI Email Delivery.
+This lab describes how to build and run a native executable for the application, and send logs to OCI Logging.

 You will use [GraalVM Native Image](https://docs.oracle.com/en/graalvm/jdk/17/docs/overview/)’s ahead-of-time compilation to build a native executable for the application.